hmdprs/data-scientist/README.md

     - **Evaluate**: Determine how accurate the model's predictions are.
   - scikit-learn
     ```python
+    # define model
+    # in random processes like defining a model, `random_state` ensures you get the same results in each run
     from sklearn.tree import DecisionTreeRegressor
-    # define model, `random_state` ensures you get the same results in each run
     melbourne_model = DecisionTreeRegressor(random_state=1)

     # fit model
     melbourne_model.fit(X, y)

-    # make predictions
+    # make prediction
     predictions = melbourne_model.predict(X)
     ```